-- Component 2: Interpersonal Relationships and Social-Emotional Learning
+Component 2: Interpersonal Relationships and Social-Emotional Learning

-- Component 3: Growth Mindset
+Component 3: Growth Mindset

-- Component 4: Differentiating Instruction
+Component 4: Differentiating Instruction

-- Component 5: Educator Enthusiasm
+Component 5: Educator Enthusiasm

-- Component 6: Engaging Teaching: Effort and Relationships
+Component 6: Engaging Teaching: Effort and Relationships

-- Component 7: Parent/Guardian Involvement
+Component 7: Parent/Guardian Involvement

-1-26 Identifying and Addressing Implicit Bias in Staff and Students and Addressing Dyslexia in our Schools- 1 Graduate Credit aversion to) a person, or a group of people".
+1-26 Identifying and Addressing Implicit Bias in Staff and Students and Addressing Dyslexia in our Schools- 1 Graduate Credit

+Part 1: Implicit Bias in Our Schools "Thoughts and feelings are implicit if we are unaware of them or mistaken about their nature.
+We have a bias when, rather than being neutral (or an aversion to) a person, or a group of people".
 Perception Institute retrieved July 14, 2020 Achievement gaps for African-American and Latino students, recent attacks on Asian and Pacific Islander Americans, Muslims have re-awakened the country and the world to the problem of both conscious and unconscious (implicit) bias.
 As we are exploring these events in our society, we are becoming more aware of other groups who are actively experiencing bias in our communities and even in our schools.
 In addition to Race, other forms of implicit bias include: Socio Economic Status, Culture, Special Needs, Gender, Religion (e.g., Islamophobia, Anti-Semitism), LGBTQ, Non-Traditional Families, Recent African and Hispanic Immigrants, and others (e.g., Sizeism)